d3stiii/d3stiii/README.md

-# 👋 Hi!

 - 🎓 I’m a student of the Kharkiv National University of Radioelectronics
-- 💞️ I like making games with Unity
 - 📫 (Discord: dest1), (Telegram: https://t.me/d3stiii)

 ### My projects